 Global Report on Food Crises reveals scope of food crises as COVID-19 poses new risks to vulnerable countries

-Annual report on acute food security and nutrition published today
+Annual report on acute food insecurity and malnutrition published today

 Key findings of the Global Report